experimentalpolitics/immigration/material/design.md

 4. 5 million - 10 million
 5. More than 10 million

-**[sales]** Taking your best guess, what was the total number of sales of immigrant-owned businesses in the last year?
+**[sales]** Taking your best guess, what was the total amount of sales revenue of immigrant-owned businesses in the last year?

 1. Less than $500 billion
 2. $500 billion - $1 trillion